 Rolex watches have been worn to some of the most remote places on earth; into wild and challenging terrains, down into the depths of the ocean, and up onto lofty mountain peaks.
 If you needed proof that a Rolex isn’t just a fashion accessory, then this is it.

-Globally recognised and highly coveted, Rolex’s status as one of the best luxury watch brands in the world sees few competitors.
+Globally recognized and highly coveted, Rolex’s status as one of the best luxury watch brands in the world sees few competitors.

 2. Patek Philippe